mmaulwurff/weapons-menu/README.md

-# Weapon Menu Mod for GZDoom
+# Weapon Menu Plus (mod for GZDoom)

 ## Features

 1. Allows fast and reliable weapon selection: you see what you are about to select.
 1. Works with any HUD.
 1. Works with almost any weapon set.
+1. Menu for inventory items too!
 1. Controls in Options -> Customize controls -> "Weapon Menu Keys".

    * Fire/Select: if menu is opened, close it and select weapon.
 If menu is closed, fire.
+If inventory menu is opened, use highlighted item.
-   * Alt fire/close menu: the same, but do not select new weapon, just close menu.
+   * Alt fire/close menu: close menu, don't select or use anything.
    * Toggle menu: open menu/close menu and select a weapon.
-   * Next/previous weapon: if menu is opened, cycle through all available weapons.
+   * Next/previous: if menu is opened, cycle through available weapons or items.
      If menu is closed, cycles through weapons in standard Doom fashion.
      Option: "Open Menu on Next/Prev": if set to "Yes", menu is opened and next/previous weapon is highlighted, but not yet selected.